UTM Coordinate Converter

 Understanding the UTM system

 The Universal Transverse Mercator (UTM) coordinate system is a projected, meter-based grid used for mapping and navigation.
-Instead of describing a location with angles (latitude/longitude), UTM represents positions as Easting (meters east of a reference) and Northing (meters north of a reference) within a numbered zone.
+Instead of describing a location with angles, UTM represents positions as Easting and Northing within a numbered zone.
+That makes the numbers behave more like ordinary map coordinates: moving a few hundred meters east or north changes the coordinates by about that many meters.

 UTM divides the Earth into 60 zones, each 6° of longitude wide.
-Within a zone, a Transverse Mercator projection is used so that distortion is kept small near the zone’s central meridian—making UTM practical for local to regional mapping, distance measurement, and fieldwork.
+Within a zone, a Transverse Mercator projection is used so that distortion stays relatively small near the zone's central meridian.
+This is why UTM is especially convenient for local and regional work.
+A hiking map, construction plan, forestry dataset, or utility survey often benefits from meter-based coordinates because distance and direction are easier to visualize than they are in angular coordinates.

 Zones, central meridians, and hemispheres